upperlinecode/front-end-student-materials/06-p5js/03b-control-flow.md

 ![first bounce](/resources/first-bounce.gif)

 Amazing!
 The first bounce.
-It makes sense that it only bounces on the bottom since we only provided that logic.
+It makes sense that it only bounces on the bottom since we never wrote the logic for bouncing off the top.

 One important thing to point out, notice that our new conditional comes *before* the line where we increment `y`.
 The incrementing is done *outside* of any conditional, it happens every single time `draw` is called.
 Therefore when we increment we must *already* have flipped the number to negative.
 That's why it has to come first.